common-fate/docs-archive/docs/approvals/sso/azure.md

 [!]
 Your changes won't be applied until you redeploy.
 Run 'gdeploy update' to apply the changes to your CloudFormation deployment.
 ```

-lastly we will set up some users and groups that can access Granted Approvals with Azure as SSO.
+Lastly, we will set up some users and groups that can access Granted Approvals with Azure as SSO.

-In the left hand Nav again, select the **Users and Groups** tab, then Add user/group
+Select the **Users and Groups** tab in the sidebar, then **Add user/group**.
 - From here you will be able to select which users and/or groups you want to provision access to the approvals application.

-You will need to redeploy using `gdeploy deploy` to update the indentity provider changes.
+You will need to redeploy using `gdeploy update` to update the indentity provider changes.